ibm-cloud-docs/blockchain-sw-252/reference/hsm-gemalto.md

 <staging-zHSM>
-Because the console needs to know the configuration settings to use for your HSM, you need to create a Kubernetes [configmap](https://kubernetes.io/docs/concepts/configuration/configmap/){:external} to store these values.
+Because the console needs to know the configuration settings to use for your HSM, you need to create a Kubernetes [configmap](https://kubernetes.io/docs/concepts/configuration/configmap/){: external} to store these values.
 The configMap settings depend on whether you configured a daemon for your HSM or not.
 In that case, the {{site.data.keyword.blockchainfull_notm}} Platform operator uses the HSM configuration passed in this configmap to get the details about the HSM client image, such as what image pull secret to use, and the folder mounts that are required.
 Based on the information provided, when a CA, peer, or ordering node is deployed with HSM enabled, the operator mounts required the files for the HSM client image.
 If you are using a daemon with your HSM, skip ahead to [Configure the operator to work with an HSM daemon](#daemon-configmap).

 **Configure the operator to work with an HSM that does not use a daemon** {: #x86-configmap}